-WASHINGTON, D.C. — The U.S. Supreme Court on Jan.
-11 granted a petition for a writ of certiorari filed by the North Carolina Department of Revenue after the North Carolina Supreme Court ruled that it improperly taxed a family trust based on the in-state residency of a beneficiary (North Carolina Department of Revenue v.
+WASHINGTON, D.C. — Twenty states as well as the District of Columbia urged the U.S. Supreme Court in an amicus curiae brief filed March 1 in support of the North Carolina Department of Revenue to overturn a North Carolina Supreme Court ruling that found that the department improperly taxed a family trust based on the in-state residency of a beneficiary, arguing that allowing the ruling to stand would result in a “judicially created tax shelter” that allows trusts to avoid paying income taxes to any state (North Carolina Department of Revenue v.
 Kimberly Rice Kaestner 1992 Family Trust, No. 18-457, U.S. Sup.).

 INDIANAPOLIS — The Indiana Supreme Court on Feb.
 21 vacated an appeals court’s decision affirming a partial summary judgment award in favor of defendants in a wrongful death and survival action lawsuit brought by an elderly man who died intestate after initiating the action, holding that his survival action claims were not extinguished upon his death and that a proper party needs to be identified to pursue his claims (James T. Horejs, et al. v.
 Albert Milford, D.O., et al., No. 19S-CT-97, Ind.
 Sup., 2019 Ind.
 LEXIS 42).